Current Alerts and Notices (View all)

 2028

-Construction of the Municipal Chambers building was completed in 1880, and work on the Dunedin Town Hall started in 1928 and was officially opened on 15 February 1930.
-Over time, the building went through various renovations and adjustments; the most significant of which took place in the late 1980s and then again in the early 2010s.
+The Municipal Chambers building was constructed in 1880, and the addition of the Dunedin Town Hall was finished in 1930 after a two year construction period.
+Over time, the buildings have gone through various renovations and adjustments; the most significant of which took place in the late 1980s and then again in the early 2010s.
+The buildings have been maintained over the years, but are continuing to show signs of age and environmental exposure, and significant work is needed to restore the degrading exterior.

 Still didn't find what you were looking for?